EmmanuelRd02/Drone_Package_Delivery/README.md

 ## Requirements
   - Download Webots R2022a version https://cyberbotics.com/
   - Run the world that is atthached to got the enviroment and the drone desing.
-  - Apply the code of the drone to got the controller.
+  - Apply the code of the drone to got the controller Drone_Package_Delivery/DPD_Code